suhani392/AgriCare---AI-Crop-Health-Farmer-E-Commerce-Platform/src/README.md

-# AgriBazaar - AI Crop Health & Farmer E-Commerce Platform
+# AgriCare - AI Crop Health & Farmer E-Commerce Platform

-AgriBazaar is a modern web application designed to assist farmers in India by leveraging AI for crop disease diagnosis and providing a platform for accessing localized farming information and an e-commerce marketplace for agricultural products.
+AgriCare is a modern web application designed to assist farmers in India by leveraging AI for crop disease diagnosis and providing a platform for accessing localized farming information and an e-commerce marketplace for agricultural products.
 It also includes robust user management and expert review systems.

 ## Table of Contents